Hausdorff Measures and KMS States: The Main Result

 \section{The Main Result}

 In this section we show that if $(X,\rho)$ is a compact metric space and $T:X\to X$ is a local homeomorphism which satisfies additional conditions as described below, then the Hausdorff measure gives rise to a KMS-state with inverse temperature the Hausdorff dimension.
 We will also show that the KMS state is unique under some mild hypotheses. \begin{defn} Let $(X,\rho)$ be a compact metric space and let $T:X\to X$ be a local homeomorphism.
-We say that $T$ satisfies the \emph{local scaling condition} if there is a continuous function $\varphi\in C(X,\mathbb{R})$ such that: \begin{itemize} \item[i.] for all $x\in X$,
+We say that $T$ satisfies the \emph{local scaling condition} if

+extends to a continuous function $f$ on $X \times X$ that is strictly positive on the diagonal $\Delta_X = \{(x,x)\;|\; x\in X\}$. \end{defn} The next proposition provides an equivalent formulation of the local scaling property. \begin{prop} Let $(X,\rho)$ be a compact metric space and let $T:X\to X$ be a local homeomorphism.
+Then $T$ satisfies the local scaling condition if and only if there is a continuous function $\varphi\in C(X,\mathbb{R})$ such that: \begin{itemize} \item[i.] for all $x\in X$,

 \item[ii.] for any $\varepsilon>0$ there is $\delta>0$ such that if $0<\rho(x,y)<\delta$, then